virtual-puppet-project/website/content/quickstart.md

 ## Loading your model

-#### First time
+### First time

 1. Open the `model` menu

-2. Load model
+2. Select your model

-3. Open `.vrm` file

-#### Loading a used model
+### Loading a previously used model

-1. Open `preset` menu
+1. Open the `preset` menu

-2. Select preset and hit `load`
+2. Select the preset and press `load`

-## Tracking
+## Available trackers

 ### OpenSeeFace

 Runs using your webcam on laptop/pc.
-Source code provided by [emilianavt](https://github.com/emilianavt/OpenSeeFace)
+The tracker is developed by [emilianavt](https://github.com/emilianavt/OpenSeeFace).

 ### iFacialMocap

-Uses the 3D tracking capabilities of Apple Inc. devices to provide optimal tracking data from your phone.
-Use this if your model has
+Uses the 3D tracking capabilities of Apple Inc. devices to provide tracking data from your phone.
+Provides data compatible with Perfect Sync models.
-Perfect Sync.

-"iFacialMocap is an app that captures facial movements with an iPhone equipped with FaceID.
-This app sends the captured motion in real time to 3DCG software such as Maya, Unity, Blender on PC." -iFacialMocap developers
+> "iFacialMocap is an app that captures facial movements with an iPhone equipped with FaceID.
+This app sends the captured motion in real time to 3DCG software such as Maya, Unity, Blender on PC." - iFacialMocap website

 ### MeowFace

-An Android version of iFacialMocap.
-Also supports Perfect Sync models.
+An Android app that is similar to iFacialMocap.

-"MeowFace is a precision face tracking application that can send 42 ARKit-like blendshapes as well as head rotation tracking to PC VTuber applications."
+> "MeowFace is a precision face tracking application that can send 42 ARKit-like blendshapes as well as head rotation tracking to PC VTuber applications." - MeowFace app listing
--MeowFace developers

 ### Vtube Studio

-Available for both iOS and Android for face tracking.
-The PC version uses OpenSeeFace which is already built into VPupPr.
+Available for on both iOS and Android for face tracking.

+> "VTube Studio is an app for Virtual YouTubers that makes it easy and fun to bring your own Live2D models to life." - VTube Studio website

 ### Mouse Tracking

 Not included by default.
-Follow [instructions](https://github.com/virtual-puppet-project/mouse-tracker) to add it!
+Follow these [instructions](https://github.com/virtual-puppet-project/mouse-tracker) to add it!